bmeurant/tournament-front/readme.md

     ],

 ---
-### Helpers Handlebars
+### Handlebars Helpers

-Dans la mesure du possible, les helpers Handlebars sont définis globalement (dans une extension) et chargés statiquement :
+If possible, Handlebars helpers are defined globally (in an extension) and statically loaded:

     Handlebars.registerHelper('ifequals', function (value1, value2, options) {